hortojac/448-Project-1/README.md

 ### Boards

-In the Board object, we have 4 versions: `p1_set`, `p1_attack`, `p2_set`, and `p2_attack`.
+In the Board object, we have 4 versions: `p1`, `p1_enemy`, `p2`, and `p2_enemy`.
 The `set` boards are what each repsect player sees while they set-up/place ships.
 The ships are visible in this board.
-The `attack` boards are what the _other_ player sees while they attack.
-The ships are _not_ visible in this board.
+The `enemy` boards are what that player sees while they attack.
+The enemy's ships are _not_ visible to the player on this board.
-So, during the attack phase, player 1 will see `p1_set` and `p2_attack`.
+So, during the attack phase, player 1 will see `p1_set` and `p1_enemy` boards.

 `p1_set` will show them
 - the current location of their ships
 - where player 2 has fired at, and whether each guess was a hit/miss.

-`p2_attack` will show them
+`p1_enemy` will show them
-- where they have guessed so far, and whether each guess was a hit/miss
+- where p1 has guessed on p2 so far, and whether each guess was a hit/miss

 ### Function List
 | Function |Type | Arguements | Return Type | Purpose |